Dr Laura Jansen

 Webpage

-I am also general editor of the monograph series Classical Receptions in Twentieth-Century Writing (Bloomsbury, Bloomsbury Literary Studies blog).
+I am general editor of the monograph series Classical Receptions in Twentieth-Century Writing (Bloomsbury, Bloomsbury Literary Studies blog).

 2022-23– Research Fellowship, Center for Hellenic Studies, Harvard